-Second, the experiments described here were designed to address an important limitation of previous backwards-blocking studies with children (Sobel et al., 2004) and infants (e.g., Sobel & Kirkham, 2007); that is, in contrast to previous studies with children that only indirectly examined backwards-blocking reasoning, these experiments were designed directly to examine backwards-blocking reasoning.
+Second, the experiments described here were designed to address an important limitation of previous BB studies with children (Sobel et al., 2004) and infants (e.g., Sobel & Kirkham, 2007); that is, in contrast to previous studies with children that only indirectly examined BB reasoning, these experiments were designed directly to examine BB reasoning.
 However, the experiments reported here do not directly address this issue in previous experiments because adults were tested rather than children.
 Given that the experiments reported here did not test children, it remains an open question whether children would show a similar pattern of responding that the adults showed in the present experiments.
 To the extent that one is interesting in providing a developmental account of causal processing and reasoning, it will be important to test older infants and young children, in addition to testing adults.
-Critically, to allow direct comparison, these tasks must preserve the logic of the experiments reported here and, more importantly, the logic of the backwards-blocking event.
-The experiments reported here are nonetheless important because they provide insight into how adults reason about causal events, especially those used here, whether adults can engage in backwards-blocking, and about the nature of the causal mechanism that underlies this ability and that can explain backwards-blocking reasoning.
+Critically, to allow direct comparison, these tasks must preserve the logic of the experiments reported here and, more importantly, the logic of the BB event.
+The experiments reported here are nonetheless important because they provide insight into how adults reason about causal events, especially those used here, whether adults can engage in BB, and about the nature of the causal mechanism that underlies this ability and that can explain BB reasoning.

 Finally, although we chose to focus on a simple Bayesian model, a model that used the traditional RW model learning rule, and a model that used the modified RW learning rule, it is possible that other models can account for the findings reported here.
-The reason we focused on these three models, rather than to focus on other associative and non-associative models that have been used to explain causal reasoning such as the Power PC model (Cheng, 1997; see also Dickinson & Burke, 1996; Jenkins & Ward, 1965), is because these models have been ruled out to be plausible accounts of causal reasoning (for an extensive discussion on this issue, see Griffiths et al., 1995) and because the debate about whether infants, children, and adults can engage in backwards-blocking reasoning tends to focus on these three models, which make unique predictions about how participants should rate causally redundant cues across the different rating phases.
+The reason we focused on these three models, rather than to focus on other associative and non-associative models that have been used to explain causal reasoning such as the Power PC model (Cheng, 1997; see also Dickinson & Burke, 1996; Jenkins & Ward, 1965), is because these models have been ruled out to be plausible accounts of causal reasoning (for an extensive discussion on this issue, see Griffiths et al., 1995) and because the debate about whether infants, children, and adults can engage in BB reasoning tends to focus on these three models, which make unique predictions about how participants should rate causally redundant cues across the different rating phases.
 Still, it may be worthwhile in future studies to test the predictions of multiple causal models, including the associative and Bayesian models discussed here, to clarify the nature of the mechanism that underpins causal reasoning.

 Conclusion